Custom Voice Commands

 Voice In supports transforming dictated text to a specific case.
 The five supported cases are default, lowercase, UPPERCASE, Sentence case, and Capitalize Each Word.
 Use this <case:*> action command to switch between them.
 Example: uppercase => <case:upper> Possible values are <case:default>, <case:lower>, <case:upper>, <case:sentence>, <case:capitalize> for default, lowercase, UPPERCASE, Sentence case, and Capitalize Each Word, respectively.

-Here are some common use cases for custom voice commands:
+Here are some common use cases for custom voice commands.
+You can find more examples for various work domains at

 For example, a user who works for a company named iPacket reported that when she dictated her company's name, it typed it as "eye packet".
 To fix this, she can add a custom voice command eye packet => iPacket This command instructs the software to replace "eye packet" with "iPacket" whenever it encounters the word.